Second Avenue (Manhattan): History

-Downtown Second Avenue in the Lower East Side was the home to many Yiddish theatre productions during the early part of the 20th century, and Second Avenue came to be known as the "Yiddish Theater District", "Yiddish Broadway", or the "Jewish Rialto".
-Although the theaters are gone, many traces of Jewish immigrant culture remain, such as kosher delicatessens and bakeries, and the famous Second Avenue Deli (which closed in 2006, later reopening on East 33rd Street and Third Avenue).
+Downtown Second Avenue on the Lower East Side was the home to many Yiddish theatre productions during the early part of the 20th century, and Second Avenue came to be known as the "Yiddish Theater District", "Yiddish Broadway", or the "Jewish Rialto".
+Although the theaters are gone, many traces of Jewish immigrant culture remain, such as kosher delicatessens and bakeries, and the famous Second Avenue Deli (which closed in 2006, later reopening on East 33rd Street near Third Avenue).

 The Second Avenue Elevated train line ran above Second Avenue the full length of the avenue north of 23rd Street, and stood from 1880 until service was ended on June 13, 1942.
-South of Second Avenue, it ran on First Avenue and then Allen and Division Street.
+South of Second Avenue, it ran on First Avenue and then Allen and Division Streets.
 The elevated trains were noisy and often dirty (in the 19th century they were pulled by soot-spewing steam locomotives).
 This depressed land values along Second Avenue during the late 19th and early 20th centuries.
-Partially because of the presence of the El, most buildings constructed during this era were working class tenements.
+Partially because of the presence of the El, most buildings constructed during this era were working-class tenements.
 The line was finally torn down in 1942 because it was deteriorated and obsolete, and the cost of World War II made upkeep impossible.
-Second Avenue maintains its modest architectural character today, despite running through a number of high income areas.
+Second Avenue maintains its modest architectural character today, despite running through a number of high-income areas.

 Second Avenue has carried one-way traffic since June 4, 1951, before which it carried traffic in both the northbound and southbound directions.

+A protected bike lane on the left, or east, side of the avenue between 59th and 68th streets was completed in 2019.
+This, along with previous bike lane projects, gave the avenue a continuous bike lane from 125th to 43rd Street.
+In March 2024, the NYCDOT announced plans to widen the bike lane on Second Avenue from 59th to Houston Street, as well as relocate the bus lane away from the curb.
+Work on the new bus and bike lanes began that June.

 2015 gas explosion

 On March 26, 2015, a gas explosion and resulting fire in the East Village destroyed three buildings at 119, 121 and 123 Second Avenue, between East 7th Street and St. Mark's Place.
 At least twenty-two people were injured, four critically, and two people were initially listed as missing.
 Later, two men were found dead in the debris of the explosion and were confirmed to be the ones listed as missing.
 There had previously been an illegal tap installed into the gas line feeding 121 Second Avenue.
 In the days before the explosion, work was ongoing in the building for the installation of a new 4-inch gas line to service the apartments in 121, and some of the tenants had smelled gas an hour before the explosion.

 Eleven other buildings were evacuated as a result of the explosion, and Con Ed turned off the gas to the area.
-Several days later, some residents were allowed to return to some of the vacated buildings.
+A few residents were allowed to return to some of the vacated buildings several days later.